Not-Diamond/litellm/docs/my-website/docs/providers/notdiamond.md

 :::info

-Not Diamond API fails requests when `llm_providers` are not passed.
+Not Diamond's API will fail requests if no `llm_providers` are defined.
 Please provide your desired LLM providers and models to route between.
 :::

 ## Usage